 $7,500 for seniors (90-plus earned credits), of which a maximum of $5,500 may be subsidized.

 Independent undergraduates may borrow the same amounts as above, plus an additional $4,000 of Direct Unsubsidized Loan for first-year and sophomores, and $5,000 for juniors and seniors.

-The interest rate for subsidized and unsubsidized loans disbursed between July 1, 2018, and June 30, 2019, is 5.05 percent fixed.
+The interest rate for subsidized and unsubsidized loans disbursed to undergraduates between July 1, 2020, and June 30, 2021, is 2.75 percent fixed.
 Interest rates on loans borrowed in previous academic years may vary.
 (Additional information on interest rates).